 Pub: November 5 2020

 This might seem like an astronomical number, and it is.
 So let’s break that down further: Gallup found that actively disengaged employees cost their employers 34% of their annual salary, in other words: $3,400 for every $10,000 they earn.
 For your average employee making $60,000 a year, that’s $20,400.
-Multiply that by the average 13% of employees who are actively disengaged, and that adds up to hundreds of thousands of dollars in lost productivity.
+Multiply that by the average 13% of employees who are actively experiencing disengagement, and that adds up to hundreds of thousands of dollars in lost productivity.
 When was the last time you saw that on your organization’s finance report?

 Disengaged employees, defined by Gallup as “unhappy and unproductive at work and liable to spread negativity to coworkers” don’t just bring negative attitudes to the workplace.
 They’re more likely to call in sick, be late to work, miss deadlines, and not meet their performance goals.
 This can severely hinder the productivity of your top performers who are actively engaged and working to drive the organization forward.

 Employee churn is another cost of disengaged employees.
 This breaks down into two pieces: the cost of finding and hiring a capable new employee, and the time needed to get them up to speed on projects and company culture.
 On average, it costs between 50-200% of an employee’s salary to replace them.
-However, when a disengaged employee leaves the company, they also bring with them an in-depth knowledge of how the company works.
+However, when disengaged employees leave the company, they also bring with them an in-depth knowledge of how the company works.
 It usually takes a new employee about a year to get to that same point of integration.

 Impact on Company Culture

-There are a number of metrics that can inform you of an engagement issue within your organization.
+There are a number of metrics that can inform you of an engagement (or disengagement) issue within your organization.
 Retention metrics, employee engagement surveys, frequency of manager-employee conversations - these are all things that can help paint the picture of how your employees really feel.

 When employees feel recognized, appreciated, and supported, they are able to go out and do their best work with a sense of psychological safety.
 I would say that you can’t put a price tag on that, but maybe you can - to the tune of $450-550 billion dollars.